 When we asked this question, it became a bonding moment among the siblings.
 The older kids shared with the younger kids what they thought about arguing when they were younger.
 We were able to see from each child’s perspective how our kids interpret arguments differently.

 If you’re going to ask these questions, be sure you’re ready to comfort your kids and validate their feelings.
-It’ll ultimately be up to you and your wife to change things or not.
-Will you feel free to argue all the time?
+It’ll ultimately be up to you to change things or not.
+Will you feel free to argue with others in front of them all the time?
 Or will you need to be more mindful of arguing in front of the kids?
 Be sure you pause and seek to understand what your kids are feeling.

 Question 3: What can we do differently?

-If your kids think you’re going to divorce over shoes, it may be time to dial it back.
+If you are married and your kids think you’re going to divorce over shoes, it may be time to dial your argument back.
 What’s far-fetched to you is real to your child.
 Your words are powerful and they can be received with different ears depending on ages and stages.
 Be vigilant about what you’re saying and how you’re saying it.
-Learn to decide as parents what’s worth going to the mat for and what’s worth keeping in private.
+Learn to decide what’s worth going to the mat for when your kids are around and what’s worth keeping in private.

 During our shoe-shopping argument, on the way to the store, we literally turned around in the car and said, “Hey, just so you know, we’re arguing because we’re both basically thinking of the other person and we can’t get over the fact the other person won’t take the advice of the other one.”
 We followed that up with a conversation about why we were all in the car going to the store together, and how we needed to spend more time connecting.Remember, as a dad, the primary way you change the world is in your home.